philipbrembeck/sparkle/README.md

 > [!NOTE]
 > This project is a learning resource for me for working with SwiftUI, Azure OpenAI, and real-time streaming.
 While functional, it's intended as an educational example rather than a production-ready application.

+## OTA Installation (Unsigned)

+The App is available unsigned as an IPA on [diawi](https://i.diawi.com/AkE4D7).
+If you have a paid developer account, you might be able to sign it.

 ## Prerequisites

 - iOS 18.2+